Waruhiu Itote: Negotiations to end the War

-"

 Detention and later life

 Itote was placed in a detention camp in Lokitaung.
 Here he stayed with his former opponent, Jomo Kenyatta who taught him how to speak and write in English.

-In prison, General China saved the future president's life after a fellow inmate, Kariuki Chotara, then a minor on murder charges, attempted to stab Jomo Kenyatta.
+In prison, Itote saved the future president's life after a fellow inmate, Kariuki Chotara, then a minor on murder charges, attempted to stab Jomo Kenyatta.

 Itote stayed in detention for the next nine years, and was released in 1962.
 He was then taken under the wing of Kenyatta in his new government.
 He also got military training in Israel, before returning to Kenya to serve as assistant director of the National Youth Service under Geoffrey Griffin, a position he held up to 1984.

 In 1967 he published his autobiography, "Mau Mau" General (East African Publishing House), and in 1979 wrote Mau Mau in Action (Transafrica Books).
 He served as the top officer of Kenya National Youth service with his headquarters at Ruaraka, Nairobi.

 He died of a stroke in 1993 at the age of 71.
 At the time of his death he was running a farm near Ol Kalou in Kenya.